-Late summer 1993 saw the Parliament of the World's Religions descend on Chicago, where delegates signed "The Global Ethic", a code for the world's religions to follow.
-What does this mean for religion in America?
-Is Mystery Babylon rising?
+In 1993, the Parliament of the World's Religions descend on Chicago, where delegates signed 'The Global Ethic', a code for the world's religions to follow.

 Our world is full of lies, and many are ignorant of just how much deceit is out there.
 The best way to resist deception is being convicted of the truth.